Skip to main content

 Delete a ruleDELETE/v1/intents/policies/{policy_id}/rules/{rule_id}

 Each endpoint accepts the same request body as its synchronous counterpart (create, update, delete) but does not require authorization signatures in the request.
 Instead, the intent is queued for manual review and executes once enough reviewers approve.
 From the response, note the returned intent_id.
 Use this ID to check approval progress and execution results.
-View the full API reference for this endpoint below:
+View API reference for submitting a rule intent.

 Update key quorum